Margaret Stuyvesant Murat: Personal life

 Margaret was married six times to four different men.
 On September 20, 1911, she married her first husband, Ogden Livingston Mills (1884–1937) at her stepfather's Château Du Quesney in Vatteville-la-Rue, France.
 He was a son of financier Ogden Mills, They divorced in Paris in May 1919 and he later became a U.S. Representative from New York and the U.S. Secretary of the Treasury.

 In 1922, she married Sir Paul Henry Dukes (1889–1967), in Nyack, New York.
 Dukes was a British MI6 officer who had been knighted by King George V in 1920, calling Dukes the "greatest of all soldiers".
-Among his siblings was playwright Ashley Dukes and the physician Cuthbert Dukes.
+Among his siblings were playwright Ashley Dukes and the physician Cuthbert Dukes.
 After their marriage, the Dukes lived at 180 Riverside Drive in New York before divorcing in January 1929.

 In July 1929, she married Prince Charles Michel Joachim Napoléon (1892–1973) at the Church of St. Francois the Savior in Paris with Jacques Balsan (the second husband of her stepsister Consuelo) as a witness.
 Prince Charles, a son of Joachim, 5th Prince Murat and younger brother of Joachim, 6th Prince Murat, was a direct descendant of Joachim Murat who was crowned King of Naples by his brother-in-law Napoleon.
 They spent most of their marriage in Africa before they divorced in 1939 after she met her next husband painting flowers in her mother's garden.

 On October 25, 1939, she married portrait painter Frederick Leybourne Sprague (1907–1993) at a private ceremony in Lynbrook on Long Island.
 Frederick was a son of Freeman Taylor Sprague of Manasquan, New Jersey.
-After the marriage, she dyed her hair pink, lived a bohemian life in Camden, Maine, she divorced Sprague in Carson City, Nevada in early 1941, only to turn around and marry him again, the second marriage lasting for less than a year.
+After the marriage, she dyed her hair pink, and lived a bohemian life in Camden, Maine.
+She divorced Sprague in Carson City, Nevada, in early 1941, only to turn around and marry him again, the second marriage lasting for less than a year.

 In 1945, she again married Prince Murat.
 They remained married until his death in Morocco in 1973.

 She died on February 10, 1976, aged 84, in Paris, France.
 She was buried alongside Prince Murat in the Murat family vault in Paris.